tyler-ruff/blazed-city/blazed_city/government/constitution.md

 ### Loans
 Certain creditors (specifically those who have Banking permits and WDIC insurance) may agree to lend a sum of Blazed Cash (B\$) to a borrower.
 The loan shall be instantiated by a Loan Agreement, which defines the terms of the loan (principle amount, length/term of repayment, and interest rate).
 The borrower must agree to the loan agreement before the exchange can occur.
 Once agreed and approved, the citizen or company who borrowed the funds will be credited the principle (minus tax) to their active checking account.
 Creditors may conversely offer a line of credit, which will offer a range (up to a predetermined limit) of funds available for use at any time by an approved borrower.
 A creditor must issue a holding account (checking or savings) which the borrower may send payments to.
 In the case of credit lines, the holding account may share its account number with the issuing account.

-To be upheld in a Blazed National court, a loan must be preceeded by all parties signing a promissory note [3](#footlinks)
+To be upheld in a Blazed National court, a loan must be preceeded by all parties signing a promissory note[^3].

 ## Contracts